See also:

 Although there are a range of associations, most of these are very weak, which makes them unhelpful, or even misleading.

 There is also a difference between sensitivity and severity.
-Some children during food challenges may only start reacting after a relatively high dose – but their reactions tend to be worse, not unexpectedly.
+Some children during food challenges may only start reacting after a relatively high threshold dose – but their reactions tend to be worse, not unexpectedly.

 Exercise is an important factor esp in teenagers, can even (rarely) be the sole identifiable trigger!
 See Exercise-Induced Anaphylaxis.